 Wat Arun

-Wat Arun, also known as the Temple of Dawn, is a Bangkok landmark nestled on the banks of the Chao Phraya River.
-Its towering spires adorned with vibrant porcelain tiles make it one of the most stunning temples in the city.
+After touring Wat Pho, take a short boat ride across the Chao Phraya River to Wat Arun, also known as the Temple of Dawn.
+Its towering spires adorned with colorful porcelain tiles make it one of the most stunning temples in the city.
 But with its mesmerizing display of colors and photogenic appeal, the temple has become a hot spot for photographers.

 At any given time, you’ll be dodging dozens of photographers taking photos of young women, couples, or families in traditional Thai costumes posing along every single walkway.

-Although Wat Arun’s rich history and significance make it a must-visit destination, the dozens of Instagram models trying to capture their perfect angle is off-putting and takes away from what would otherwise be a serene and harmonious experience.
+Although Wat Arun’s history and significance make it a must-visit destination, the dozens of Instagram models trying to capture their perfect angle somewhat takes away from what would otherwise be a serene and harmonious experience.

 Still, the temple is worth seeing, but if you don’t want to feel like you are crashing someone’s private photography session, you may want to plan to visit Wat Arun first thing in the morning on Day 4 of your Bangkok itinerary.